We Only Represent Clients In Michigan

 What Happens if I Violate a Restraining Order?

 When served with a restraining order—sometimes referred to as a personal protection order (PPO)—one must refrain from contact with a specific person.
-An order contains detailed information regarding prohibited actions and behaviors concerning the person seeking protection.
+The order contains detailed information regarding prohibited actions and behaviors concerning the person seeking protection.
 Any violation of the restraining order results in serious consequences under Michigan law.
-A simple slip-up can land you in jail, cost you fines, or possibly both.
+A simple mistake can land you in jail, cost you fines, or possibly both.

-If you’re charged with violating a restraining order, it’s crucial to contact a Michigan restraining order lawyer without delay to protect your rights and ensure the best outcome possible for your situation.
-At Michigan Defense Law, our lawyers will examine the details of your situation, build a strong defense strategy tailored to your specific circumstances, and advocate for your rights in court.
-Don’t face the complexities of the legal process alone – make the call today at (248) 451-2200 and secure the support you need to navigate this challenging situation.
+If you’re charged with violating a restraining order, it’s crucial to contact an Oakland County restraining order lawyer without delay to protect your rights and work toward the best possible outcome for your situation.
+At Michigan Defense Law, our lawyers can examine the details of your case, build a strong defense strategy tailored to your specific circumstances, and advocate for your rights in court.
+Don’t face the challenges of the legal process alone—make the call today at (248) 451-2200 and secure the support you need during this difficult time.

 Types of Restraining Orders